 To calculate the expected deaths, start with the summed products, risk factor flags multiplied by the coefficient, that were created in the predicted deaths calculations.
-Add the average hospital effect, which is the AVG\EFFECT value found in cell BD8.
-Next, calculate the expected probability of a 30-day death for each stay using the formula shown and the results from the previous slide.
+Add the average hospital effect, which is the AVG_EFFECT value found in Cell BD 8.
+Next, calculate the expected probability of a 30-day death for each stay using the formula shown and the results from the previous step.